StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 ## Integration with StarlingX System

-Some of the advantages of installing an app via system are:
+Some of the advantages of installing an app via StarlingX Application Package Manager are:

 * Once the application tar is built and validated, a user can install and use the application with just two commands, without the need for previous Kubernetes knowledge
 * The FluxCD orchestrates the application of helm charts in a specified order, thus guaranteeing the pods are available before continuing to apply the next helm charts.
-If you did this by hand, you'd need to verify manually that each pod was correctly applied before proceeding.
+If you did this without FluxCD (Integrated with the StarlingX Application Package Manager), you'd need to verify manually that each pod was correctly applied before proceeding.
 * You can do the helm-overrides easily and the system will guarantee the disponibility of the images in other hosts (ex: controller, worker and storage), in case they also need to deploy pods of your application.
 * The ApplicationFramework takes care of the needed validations to guarantee that an application is fully compatible with StarlingX.
 * An application can schedule specific Kubernetes commands to execute even before it is installed via the LifeCycle hooks.